Text2Cypher Across Languages: Evaluating and Finetuning LLMs: Introduction

 \section{Introduction}

 Databases provide efficient mechanisms for storing, organizing, and retrieving data.
-Query languages such as SQL (for relational databases), SPARQL (for RDF graphs), or Cypher (for graph databases) enable users to interact with these systems~\cite{hogan2021knowledge}.
-Advancements in large language models (LLMs) have enabled the translation of natural language questions into database queries (Text2SQL, Text2SPARQL, Text2Cypher), making databases more accessible to non-experts.
-However, most research in this area has focused on English, with limited attention given to other languages~\cite{jannuzzi2024zero, geng2024not}.
+Query languages such as SQL (for relational databases), SPARQL (for RDF graphs), and Cypher (for graph databases) enable users to interact with these systems~\cite{hogan2021knowledge}.
+Recent advancements in large language models (LLMs) have enabled the translation of natural language questions into database queries (Text2SQL, Text2SPARQL, Text2Cypher), making databases more accessible to non-experts.
+However, most research in this area has focused on English, with limited investigation on multilingual capabilities~\cite{jannuzzi2024zero, geng2024not}.